scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## Extensions and other components

 In addition to the components mentioned above, there are others that aim at facilitating deployment or better integrating SCION with existing networks.
-As an example, a prototype is being developed to explore wether happy eyeballs  {{RFC8305}} could be extended to support SCION in addition to IPv4 and IPv6.
-In addition,  DRKey {{I-D.garciapardo-drkey}} is a SCION extension that provides an Internet-wide key-establishment system allowing any two hosts to efficiently derive a symmetric key.
+As an example, a prototype is being developed to explore whether happy eyeballs  {{RFC8305}} could be extended to support SCION in addition to IPv4 and IPv6.
+Additionally,  DRKey {{I-D.garciapardo-drkey}} is a SCION extension that provides an Internet-wide key-establishment system allowing any two hosts to efficiently derive a symmetric key.
 This extension can be leveraged to provide additional security properties.

  - LightningFilter --> https://datatracker.ietf.org/meeting/111/materials/slides-111-panrg-lightning-filter-high-speed-traffic-filtering-based-on-drkey - SCMP - COLIBRI (Bandwidth Reservations) - *RHINE* (formerly RAINS)_

 # Related work
-A question that is often asked is wether SCION could simply reuse or extend existing protocols.
+A question that is often asked is whether SCION could simply reuse or extend existing protocols.
 We try to clarify this question, giving an overview of the relationships between SCION and other approaches.
 This section discusses what properties can be achieved by extending existing protocols, already deployed in the wild, and what properties can only be achieved with an approach like SCION.

 ## SCION and RPKI
 One might ask why SCION could not just rely on RPKI.
-Summarising the points discussed in this document, the CP-PKI distinguishes itself because of the trust model, which comprises independent trust roots that are a fundamental building block for SCION's Isolation Domains.
+Summarising the points discussed in this document, the CP-PKI distinguishes itself because of its trust model, which comprises independent trust roots that are a fundamental building block for SCION's Isolation Domains.
 RPKI's trust model follows the same structure as the IP allocation hierarchy, where the five RIRs run a CA. This clashes with the trust model required for SCION's Isolation Domains, therefore the SCION control plane would not be able to leverage RPKI instead of the CP-PKI.
 In addition, RPKI is only meant to provide authorisation, but not authentication.
 SCION indeed does not provide, by design, IP authorisation.
 Rather, one of IP-to-SCION's  coexistence mechanisms (SIAM) relies on RPKI for IP origin attestation.

 ## SCION and Segment Routing
 Given its path-aware properties, some of SCION's characteristics might seem similar to the ones provided by Segment Routing (SR) {{RFC8402}}.
 There are, however, fundamental differences that distinguish and motivate SCION.
 The most salient one is that Segment Routing is designed to be deployed across a single trusted domain.
 SR therefore does not focus on security, which remains an open question, as outlined in {{I-D.spring-srv6-security-consideration}}.
-SCION, instead, is designed from inception to allow inter-domain communication between mutually distrustful entities.
+SCION, instead, is designed from the start to allow inter-domain communication between mutually distrustful entities.
 It comes, therefore, with built-in security measures to prevent attacks (i.e., authenticating all control-plane messages and all critical fields in the data-plane header).
 Rather than competing, SCION and SR could potentially complement each other.
 SCION relies on existing intra-domain routing protocols, therefore SR can be one of the possible intra-domain routing protocols.
 A possible integration of their path-aware properties remain for now an open question.